The story of our founder Eric Wowoh.

-I am humbled to be the Founder and International Director of Change Agent Network, a Christ-centered non-profit organization currently operating across the world with primary focused on Liberia, West Africa.
+I am humbled to be the Founder and Executive Director of Change Agent Network, a Christ-centered non-profit organization currently operating across the world with primary focused on Liberia, West Africa.

 During my childhood days before the civil war started in Liberia, I lived with my parents.
 We were very, very poor.
 I had no childhood joy or happiness.
 My parents were African Traditionalists, they believed in African Religion.
 We had only one meal a day.
 As children, we had to help our parents work on the farm to provide food for the family.
 My parents did not send me to school at all.
 I had to sell bread in boxes carrying it on my head in the streets to pay for my own school fees as a child.
 Looking back today in retrospect with all that I know today, I realized our lives were very peaceful although we live in abject poverty with no hope and opportunity.